 - Loss of enjoyment of life and decreased quality of life

 The value of the damages in a negligence case depends on the person’s injuries and financial losses.
 How much an injury claim is worth also depends on many other factors, including whether the victim could be partially to blame for the cause of the injury and the availability of insurance coverage.

 How Long Do I Have to File a Negligence Claim?

-Most personal injury cases have a four-year deadline under Florida’s statute of limitations.
+Most personal injury cases have either a two-year or a four-year deadline under Florida’s statute of limitations.
+The state recently changed the law in this area.
+The two-year deadline is for accidents occurring on or after March 24th, 2023, and the four-year time limit is for those occurring before that date.
 This deadline applies in most cases involving:

 Contact Our Florida Personal Injury Lawyers for a Free Consultation

 If you have been injured, we want to help.
-Contact our Cleawater law office to schedule your free consultation with one of our Florida personal injury attorneys at (727) 796-8282 .
+Contact our Clearwater law office to schedule your free consultation with one of our Florida personal injury attorneys at (727) 796-8282.
 We provide an honest assessment of your case while answering your questions about injury laws in Florida.